 Reduced Costs And Improved Results

-A drip, drip, consistent flow of marketing messages to prospects is far more effective than one-off, or short term bursts, of activity.
-It follows that the ROI on marketing spend on a consistent plan must exceed that of the Ad hoc approach.
+When trying to get new customers, a drip, drip, consistent flow of marketing messages to prospects is far more effective than one-off, or short term bursts, of activity.
+It follows that the ROI on marketing spend on a integrated and consistent plan must exceed that of the Ad hoc approach.

 Activities that are reactive and short term naturally tend to cost more than planned activities.
-Take the time to consider the best suppliers that offer the most value.
+Take the time to consider suppliers that offer the most value.

 Following the latest marketing trend simply because everyone else appears to be doing it has been shown time and again to be a waste of time and money.